sedemmler/WagerBrain/README.md

  - Value Bets (take in sets of odds, probabilities and output the most effective betting implementation)
  - Scan for Arbitrage (search scrape bookmakers to feed into Phase 2's Arbitrage evaluator)
  - Visualization (compare all wager opportunities, et al)

-  **Phase 4 (_not started_):**
-  - Automation and Intelligence (e.g., Using phases 1-3 as tools, develop ML and AI models to make predictions, manage bankroll, execute bets)

 # Examples